jonquark/messagesight-demos-docker/README.md

 3. configureWebUI.sh: This script runs a MessageSight WebUI container.

-4. configureServer.sh: This script runs a MessageSight server container and configures the server to run demos.
+4. configureServer.sh: This script runs a MessageSight server container and other containers like openldap, oauthserver etc., and configures MessageSight server container to run demos.

 ### Prerequisite steps:

 1. Setup docker CE environment on a system where docker CE is supported.
-For information on Docker Community Edition for your operating environment, see [Docker Communit Edition](https://store.docker.com/search?q=Docker%20Community%20Edition&type=edition&offering=community).
+For information on Docker Community Edition for your operating environment, see [About Docker CE](https://docs.docker.com/install/).

 2. Clone this project:
 ```